Amsterdam/dataservices-airflow/README.md

     docker-compose exec airflow python scripts/mkuser.py <username> <e-mail address user>

 This script prompts for a password and stores the credentials in the PostgreSQL database.
+To create a superuser, add the `--superuser` flag to the command.

 # Managing requirements.txt